em1e/YouTubeTrends/README.md

 - `fetch_trending.py` — calls the YouTube API and saves a CSV in `data/`.
 - `load_to_db.py` — reads a CSV from `data/` and appends it to a Postgres table.

-There is also an Airflow DAG at `dags/youtube_trending_dag.py` (you can schedule the fetch if you use Airflow).
+There is also an Airflow DAG at `dags/youtube_trending_dag.py`, which can be used to schedule the fetch with Airflow.
 At the moment the dag is scheduled for every 15 minutes.

 <details>
 <summary> ---- How it works in more detail ----</summary>